Homes used by Indiana serial killer to be demolished

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+“(The Vann case) gave a heightened awareness to the issue.
+This was an international case.
+But certainly, you always talk about the danger that exists with abandoned buildings, and this underscored it,” Freeman-Wilson said.

-City Demolition Coordinator Cedric Kuykendall says Gary Sanitary District and Stormwater Management will provide the $47,600 needed to tear down the homes.
+Gary Sanitary District and Stormwater Management will provide the $47,600 needed to tear down the homes, said Cedric Kuykendall, the city’s demolition coordinator.
+One home has already been torn down, and a date hasn’t yet been set for work to begin on the other four properties, he said.

 Information from: The Times, http://www.nwitimes.com